whitecell-dev/AXIS/docs/philosophy.md

 ### **300 Lines = Complete Mental Model**

-When something breaks in CALYX-PY:
+When something breaks in AXIS-PY:
 1. Read the 300 lines (5 minutes)
 2. Find the bug (obvious)
 3. Fix it (minutes)